gwilken/ariadne-io/README.md

 ![sensor-closeup](/public/images/ariadne-closeup.jpeg)

-Give me all the data.
+Give me all the datas.
 (Wind speed sensor was later folded into the Environmental sensor)

 ![sensor-family](/public/images/ariadne-sensor-fam.jpeg)